Eschatologue/CM_wiki/docs/spells/description/t.md

 | Viewed once or described | 01–43 | 44–53 | 54–73 | 74–00 |
 | False destination | 01–50 | 51–00 | — | — |

-amiliarity.
+Familiarity.
 Here are the meanings of the terms in the table’s Familiarity column:

 “Permanent circle” means a permanent teleportation circle whose sigil sequence you know.
 “Linked object” means you possess an object taken from the desired destination within the last six months, such as a book from a wizard’s library.